abiy-tasissa/Nonconvex-Euclidean-Distance-Geometry-Problem-Solver/README.md

 ## List of data files tested
 * `1k.off`: sphere with 1002 points
 * `cow_1.obj`: cow with 2601 points
-* `kitten_1.obj`: kitten with 2884 points
-* `horse.obj`: horse with 19851 points
 * `ptswiss.mat`: Swiss roll data with Euclidean distances.
 It has 2048 points
-* `GeodesicDistswiss.mat`: Swiss roll data with geodesic distance.
-It has 2048 points.
 * `UScities.mat`: Data of 2920 US cities

 ## Instructions